binhqnguyen/cs6480/la1/readme.txt

 ================
 1. Automated running: cd to the submitted folder and do sudo ./run all <location of pox.py>.
-For example: if the pox.py is in /home/mininet/pox, then the command is sudo ./run all /home/mininet/pox This will: (i) copies binh controller.py to /home/mininet/POX/pox/samples (ii) run the dns mutate.py script to generate results in the result folder.
+For example: if the pox.py is in /home/mininet/pox, then the command is: sudo ./run all /home/mininet/pox This will: (i) copies binh controller.py to /home/mininet/POX/pox/samples (ii) run the dns mutate.py script to generate results in the result folder.
-2. Manual running:
-(a) Copy binh controller.py to POX’s samples directory.
+2. Manual running (if "somehow" the automated running doesn't work) (a) Copy binh controller.py to POX’s samples directory.
 (b) Run sudo ./dns mutate.py.
 (c) The results are in result folder.